-With superannuation ownership, the trustee may release benefits to you upon meeting a superannuation condition of release under superannuation law and in accordance with the trust deed.
+With superannuation ownership, the trustee may release benefits to you upon meeting a superannuation condition of release under superannuation law and in accordance with the trust deed of the relevant superannuation fund.

-Zurich Active at a glance
+Zurich Active policies at a glance

-Health events, terminal illness & death cover Provides a lump sum payment if the life insured suffers a covered health event, is diagnosed with a terminal illness or dies terminal limess of tiles Entry ages 15 - 65 Expiry age 99 Limited Health events cover applies from age 70 (only loss of independent existence) Minimum sum insured \$100,000 Maximum sum insured Health events cover: \$4,000,000 This includes any cover provided und Extended care option (being an addition 50% of the initial amount of cover) and application.
-Death & terminal illness cover: no management of the individual needs. tional at time Increasing cover after the policy begins (in addition to Inflation protection increases) Cover can be increased until the policy anniversary following the life insured's 69th birthday.
-The minimum increase amount is \$50,000.
-Included benefits Health events benefit Death & terminal illness benefit Claim protector Advancement for funeral expenses page 7 page 7 page 12 page 14 Included features Inflation protection Future insurability Financial planning advice Interim cover Premium holiday# page 14 page 14 page 15 page 37 page 47 Available options Additional death cover optionExtended care option page 16 page 16 benefits for children, as well as a carer benefit for parents Entry ages 2 - 17 Expiry age 18 Minimum sum insured \$10,000 Maximum sum insured \$500,000 Maximum applies to all child trauma combined across all insurers.
-Death & terminal illness benefit is ca \$200,000.
-Increasing cover after the policy begins (in addition to Inflation protection increases) Cover can be increased until the policy anniversary following the life insured's 17th birthday.
-The minimum increase amount is \$10,000.
-Included benefits Trauma benefitInjury advancement benefitCarer benefitDeath & terminal illness benefit page 18 page 18 page 18 page 18 Included features Inflation protection Cover increase provision Continuation of cover Interim cover Premium holiday# page 19 page 19 page 19 page 37 page 47
+Health events, death & terminal illness cover Provides a lump sum payment if the life insured suffers a covered Health event, is diagnosed with a terminal illness or dies

+Entry ages 15 - 65 Expiry age Limited Health events cover applies the policy anniversary following the insured's 70th birthday (only loss o independent existence) e life Minimum Initial amount of cover \$100,000 Maximum Initial amount of cover Health events cover: \$4,000,000 This includes any cover provided und Extended care option (being an addi 50% of the Initial amount of cover) a of application.
+Death & terminal illness cover: no ma (depends on individual needs) tional at time Increasing cover after the policy begins (in addition to Inflation protection increases) Cover can be increased until the pol anniversary following the life insured 69th birthday.
+Included benefits Health events benefit Death & terminal illness benefit Claim protector Advancement for funeral expenses Inflation protection Future insurability Financial planning advice Interim cover Premium holiday# page 7 page 7 page 9 page 12 page 12 page 12 page 13 page 49 page 59 Optional benefits Additional death cover optionExtended care option page 10 page 10

-^{} These in-built benefits and optional benefits are not available in superannuation, but can be accessed via superannuation optimiser.
-In this structure, the only health events covered under the superannuation policy are those covered under benefit category A and which also meet the definition of permanent incapacity.
+^{} These benefits are not available in superannuation, but may be accessed via superannuation optimiser.
+In this structure, the only Health events covered under the superannuation policy are those covered under benefit category A and which also meet the definition of permanent incapacity.